5z3wczykj4kub/mern-social-network-frontend/README.md

 1. More than one post is being liked at the same time.
 2. Comment adding and post liking happens simultaneously.

+### Tabs highlightning not working properly when changing pages via browser navigation

+As stated above ( ͡° ʖ̯ ͡°)